COVID-19 (Novel Coronavirus Disease) and Animals

 The Arizona Department of Agriculture recognizes that the challenges related to the COVID-19 are numerous and evolving.
 The Department offers this information regarding the care for pets, livestock (including horses) during these uncertain times.
 We are also including information for veterinarians to help them continue to supply needed care for these animals during this time of social distancing.
 The Department plans to update this information as needed.

 As the COVID-19 pandemic is ever-evolving in Arizona we encourage you to go to some of the following sources for information and updates.
+The USDA is tracking all positive results in animals on its website: https://www.aphis.

 Covid-19 sources of information: